mdn/stumptown-content/content/html/guides/Applying_color.md

 - [Color Science](https://www.khanacademy.org/partner-content/pixar/color) ([Khan Academy](https://www.khanacademy.org/) in association with [Pixar](https://www.pixar.com/))

-    An online course which introduces concepts such as what color is, how it's percieved, and how to use colors to express ideas.
+    An online course which introduces concepts such as what color is, how it's perceived, and how to use colors to express ideas.
 Presented by Pixar artists and designers.

 - [Color theory](<https://en.wikipedia.org/wiki/Color theory> "Color theory") on Wikipedia

     Wikipedia's entry on color theory, which has a lot of great information from a technical perspective.
-It's not really a resource for helping you with the color sleection process, but is still full of useful information.
+It's not really a resource for helping you with the color selection process, but is still full of useful information.

 ### Color and accessibility